MToken Security Best Practices

 The use of two-factor authentication with MTokens enhances the security of U-M electronic resources and reduces the risk that sensitive institutional data stored in university systems will be compromised.
-Follow these best practices to protect your MToken and use it securely.
+Follow these best practices to protect your hardware or software MToken and use it securely.

-Do not leave your MToken where others can get it.
+- Do not leave your MToken (either a hardware MToken or a device that is storing a software MToken) where others can get it.
 If someone learns your UMICH password (called Level-1 password at the U-M Health System) and also has your MToken, they can log in as you on any system to which you have access.

-Engage in safe computing practices.
+- Practice safe computing.
 Lock your computer, log out, or close your browser when you are away from your desk.
-Set a password, passcode, or pin for access to your device.
+Set a password, passcode, or pin for access to your devices.
 Visit Protect Personal Devices & Data to learn how to configure your laptop and mobile devices for best security.

-If you lose your MToken, follow the appropriate procedures to report the loss and get a replacement.
+- If you lose your hardware MToken or the device on which your software MToken is stored, follow the appropriate procedures to report the loss and get a replacement.